 The Paris Marathon is also called Schneider Electric Marathon.
 It is a great combination of sports and sightseeing that we warmly recommend if you are fit.

-The registrations will open in September 2018 through the registration web site.
+The registrations is open since September 2018 through the registration web site.

 Don't wait if you want to participate.
 The Paris Marathon is so popular it is fully booked long in advance.